57300/sdk-nrf/doc/nrf/releases_and_maturity/migration/2.4.99-cs3_to_2.6.99-cs2/migration_guide_2.4.99-cs3_to_2.6.99-cs2_application.rst

               status = "reserved";
               interrupt-parent = <&cpuppr_clic>;
            };

+        This can be placed in Application core's DTS, in order to map the SPI130 IRQ from Application to PPR.

   * Buttons on a custom board may need to include the new ``zephyr,code`` property.
     The nRF54H20 DK uses the values ``INPUT_KEY_0`` through ``INPUT_KEY_3``.